 Couple years ago, I worked on a mobile app linked to video and audio recording.
 I quickly see that, once the user agreed for permissions, it can be easy to track personal data without user noticed it.
 Let see how limit mobile app permissions to maintain user privacy.

-The main issue with being always connected, is that there is more and more informations about us going no one knows exactly where.
+The main issue with being always connected, is that there is more and more information about us going no one knows exactly where.
 If I check Messenger permission from Facebook, it has access to almost all my contents:

 But does this app really need to get all of these access?

 Years ago, I worked on an app to detect noise and brightness.
 I was able to do that by constantly taking pictures from front camera and recording via microphone.
 For brightness, I applied basic algorithms and filters to get luminance.
 At the begin, I debugged it by keeping in memory pictures for second analysis if needed.
 Then I realized that it could be easy to add http request to upload these pictures to a dedicated server, and “spy” users when using the app.

 Hopefully, there is couple thing in iOS to limit records.
 You can see a red banner when an app is recording in background (like Shazam), and camera automatically stop recording.
 But in the foreground, user is not notified obviously.